Callbacks¶

 -

-(byte string) → number of characters written¶ Callback for writing received headers.
+HEADERFUNCTION(byte string) → number of characters written¶ Callback for writing received headers.
 Corresponds to CURLOPT_HEADERFUNCTION in libcurl.

 On Python 3, the argument is of type

-callback may return the number of bytes written.
+HEADERFUNCTIONcallback may return the number of bytes written.
 If this number is not equal to the size of the byte string, this signifies an error and libcurl will abort the request.
-ReturningNone
+ReturningNoneis an alternate way of indicating that the callback has consumed all of the string passed to it and, hence, succeeded.header_test.py test shows how to use

 READFUNCTION¶